-The risk management committee has established a credit policy under which each new customer is analysed individually for creditworthiness before the Group's and the Company's standard payment and delivery terms and conditions are offered.
-The Group's and the Company's review includes external rating, if they are available, financial statements, credit agency information, industry information and in some cases bank references.
+The Board of Directors has established a credit policy under which each new customer is analysed individually for creditworthiness before the Group's and the Company's standard payment and delivery terms and conditions are offered.
+The Group's and the Company's review include external rating, if they are available, financial statements, credit agency information, industry information and in some cases bank references.
 Sale limits are established for each customer and reviewed quarterly.
-Any sales exceeding those limits require approval from the risk management committee.
+Any sales exceeding those limits require approval from the Board of Directors.